Richard Pitino

-Richard William Pitino (born September 16, 1982) is an American college basketball coach.
-He is currently the head coach of the New Mexico Lobos men's basketball team.
-From 2013 to 2021, he was head coach of the University of Minnesota Golden Gophers men's basketball team.
-He is the son of Iona head coach Rick Pitino.
+Richard William Pitino (born September 16, 1982) is an American college basketball coach who is the head men's basketball coach at Xavier University.
+He was previously head coach at Florida International from 2012 to 2013, Minnesota from 2013 to 2021, and New Mexico from 2021 to 2025.

+Early life and career

+Pitino is the son of St. John's University men's basketball head coach Rick Pitino.
 After attending St. Sebastian's School in Needham, Massachusetts, Richard Pitino earned a Bachelor of Arts degree in history at Providence College in 2005.
 During his time at Providence, Pitino was the manager for the Friars men's basketball team under Tim Welsh.
-For two years, he also served as an assistant basketball coach for Saint Andrew's School in nearby Barrington, Rhode Island.
+For two years, he also served as an assistant basketball coach for St. Andrew's School in nearby Barrington, Rhode Island.

 Assistant coaching career

 In 2004–2005, he worked as an administrative assistant under Tom Herrion at the College of Charleston.
 In 2005, he was hired by coach Ron Everhart to serve as assistant coach at Northeastern University and followed Everhart to Duquesne University the following year.
 He was hired on at Louisville in October.
 In his first stint with the Cardinals, he helped them advance to back-to-back NCAA Elite Eight appearances.

 He left the University of Louisville and accepted a position to work under Billy Donovan at the University of Florida on April 17, 2009.
 During his time at Florida, they advanced to two NCAA tournaments including one Elite Eight appearance in 2010.

 He left Florida on April 12, 2011, to become the associate head coach at Louisville.
 In his second stint at the school he helped the Cardinals advance to the NCAA Final Four and finish with a 30–10 overall record.